 Conclusion

 Sri Lanka’s tea trails are an immersive experience for visitors.
 They offer a glimpse into the rich tapestry of tea production, from cultivation to cup.
-Tourists often find these trails not just educational but also reflective of Sri Lanka’s cultural heritage.
+Tourists often find these trails educational and reflective of Sri Lanka’s cultural heritage.

 Here are key takeaways from exploring Sri Lanka’s tea trails: